Glasgow Caledonian New York College

 Urgent care services are not provided on campus.
 Students can visit the closest City MD to campus, which is located at 331 6th Avenue, New York City, NY 10014.

-International Students seeking support for health services should contact the Director of Recruitment and Admissions.
+International Students seeking support for health services should contact the Director of Academic Engagement.

 Immunization Policy Statement